UltVar/ETHFrontEnd/README.md

 # ETHFrontEnd

 # Description
 This project demonstrates the usage of a Front-end or a webpage using JS and doing transactions using Solidity.
 The project is made from Gitpod, which uses a virtual VSCode editor.
 The project consists of 4 types of transactions: Deposit / Withdraw 1 ETH and Mint / Burn 5 ETH.
 The project was done in order to show the capabilities of Smart Contracts in our front-ends.
+This project is from a forked repository that is the starter repository from Metacrafter's Chris.
+You can check it here: https://github.com/MetacrafterChris/SCM-Starter

 # Index.js
 This file is used to run the project's webpage.
 Here we have the showing of the account's address as well as its balance.
 There are 4 buttons, namely Deposit / Withdraw 1 ETH and Mint / Burn 5 ETH.
 Deposit and Withdraw uses 1 ETH to be deposited or withdrawn while Mint and Burn uses 5 ETH to be minted and burned.